DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 Separation of duties helps businesses comply with industry regulations or organizational requirements and simplifies the management of authorities.
 Separation of duties is commonly used to prevent fraudulent activities or errors by a single person.
 It provides the ability for administrative functions to be divided across individuals without overlapping responsibilities, so that one user does not possess unlimited authority, such as with the *ALLOBJ authority.

 For example, assume that a business has assigned the duty to manage security on IBM i to Theresa.
 Before release IBM i 7.2, to grant privileges, Theresa had to have the same privileges Theresa was granting to others.
 Therefore, to grant *USE privileges to the PAYROLL table, Theresa had to have *OBJMGT and *USE authority (or a higher level of authority, such as *ALLOBJ).
-This requirement allowed Theresa to access the data in the PAYROLL table even though Theresa’s job description was only to manage its security.
+This requirement allowed Theresa to access the data in the PAYROLL table even though Theresa's job description was only to manage its security.

 In IBM i 7.2, the QIBM\_DB\_SECADM function usage grants authorities, revokes authorities, changes ownership, or changes the primary group without giving access to the object or, in the case of a database table, to the data that is in the table or allowing other operations on the table.